OlivierMongeot/airquality/README.md

     git clone https://github.com/OlivierMongeot/airquality.git
     ```

-4. Delete the folder .git before uninstall plugin (Otherwise on uninstall plugin, Jeedom don't understand what is it and can give errors)
+4. !!!
+Delete the folder .git if it's just a test.
+Because on uninstall plugin, Jeedom don't understand what is it and can give errors)
     ```sh
     sudo rm /airquality/.git
     ```